huidr/kingdom-of-links/README.md

 ### Searchers

 - [Libgen](https://libgen.is/) is a library website for scholarly articles, books, journals, magazines and more.
-- [PirateBay](https://thepiratebays.com/) is an online directory for movies, videos, audios and more.
+- [The Pirate Bay](https://thepiratebays.com/) is an online directory for movies, videos, audios and more.

 ### Transparent Images